zack-bitcoin/amoveo-docs/other_blockchains/the_defence_of_pos.md

 Vitalik Buterin https://vitalik.ca/general/2020/11/06/pos2020.html

-He tries to make 2 points in favor of PoS
+He tries to make 2 points for why PoS can possibly be a cryptoeconomically secure consensus mechanism.
 1) PoS is more secure at the same cost.
 2) Attacks are easier to recover from in PoS.

-I will attempt to show that both (1) and (2) are false.
+I will attempt to show that Vitaliks arguments for (1) and (2) are incorrect.

 for (1), he is comparing the cost of bribing PoW miners to temporarily censor all txs on the PoW blockchain, vs the cost of buying up 51% of all validator stake to permanently destroy the PoS blockchain.
 It does not make any sense to put these 2 vastly different attacks side by side, and compare the relative costs of executing these attacks.
 It is like if I were to point out that the muscle in my bicep is bigger than the muscle in an athlete's pinky, and then I try to use this as evidence that I am stronger.